smessie/Article-ISWC2025-TimeFunctions/content/introduction.md

 We propose a set of SPARQL extension functions—called *Time Functions*—that enable comparison across different temporal data types, interpretation of floating and partial times as intervals, and consistent and explainable time-based filtering and sorting.

 The remainder of this paper is structured as follows.
-Section 2 introduces the proposed SPARQL extension functions for time handling, along with their formal semantics.
+[](#functions) introduces the proposed SPARQL extension functions for time handling, along with their formal semantics.
-Subsequently, Section 3 presents a demo application showcasing how these functions enable richer and more accurate temporal queries over RDF data.
+Subsequently, [](#demo) presents a demo application showcasing how these functions enable richer and more accurate temporal queries over RDF data.
-Finally, Section 4 concludes with a discussion of how Time Functions address the limitations of SPARQL for temporal reasoning, highlights their relevance for future standardization, and encourages improved temporal data publishing practices.
+Finally, [](#conclusion) concludes with a discussion of how Time Functions address the limitations of SPARQL for temporal reasoning, highlights their relevance for future standardization, and encourages improved temporal data publishing practices.